Touch Display 2

 -

-See the table below for details.
+dtoverlayline, separated by commas.
+See the Device Tree options table below for details.

 Device Tree options